TheJacksonLaboratory/diachromatic/docs/count.rst

 Due to the fact that the counts are determined on the restriction fragment level, the digest file `initially produced using GOPHER`_ needs to be passed to ``Diachromatic count``.
 If the captured viewpoints were designed with GOPHER, this file also includes information about active and inactive restriction fragments.
-If this is not the case, you can pass an additional BED file containing the coordinates of active digests.
-Note that the coordinates must exactly match the coordinates in the digest file.
-The coordinates in GOPHER's digest file are 1-based.
-Therefore, the BED file for active fragments does strictly speaking not comply with the BED format that has 0-based start coordinates and 1-based end coordinates.

 .. _initially produced using GOPHER: digest.html